Find Trade Colleges

 There are 3,369 students at Bates Technical College in total, 1,582 are full-time undergraduates.
 The school has a student-to-faculty ratio of 19 to 1.

-Roughly 8% of students at Bates Technical College take out loans to pay for college.
+8% of Bates Technical College students take out loans to afford college costs.
 The typical student loan amount is $4,018 a year.
-Bates Technical College has a 3.4% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The school reports a student loan default rate of 3.4% which is much lower than the average rate of 10.8%!

 #9